tomkarsten/deeply-ch-blog/content/blog/df-how-backpropagation-works/index.md

 ![](backpropagation_comp_graph.png)
-Let's a with very simple data transformation $3x^2+5$ where the transformation of input $x$ can be visualized as a series of steps in a computational graph.
+Let's a with very simple data transformation $(3x)^2+5$ where the transformation of input $x$ can be visualized as a series of steps in a computational graph.
 The first step is multiplying input by 3: $3*x$, then applying $(..)^2$ and adding $5$ to the final result.

 ![](backpropagation_forward_pass1.png)
-To see how the computational graph in motion we use data input $x=2$ as an example.
-Passing the input through the data transformation yields $41$.
+To see the computational graph in motion we use data input $x=2$ as an example.
+Passing the input through to the end of the computational graph yields $41$.
 ![](backpropagation_forward_pass2.png)
-But that is not the only thing we do when moving down the graph.
+Before we move on there is an additional step to.
 For every data transformation (in our case three in total) we save additional information about the *rate of change*.
-Rate of change is just another name for how fast the outcome of an operation is responding to an unit of input.
-Let's take an example: if the data transformation is $3x$, where $x$ is the input, then obviously, for every unit $x=1$ the change is: $3*1=3$.
-Let's make a note $x$ an move to the next step.
+Rate of change is just another name for *how fast the outcome of an operation is responding to an unit of input*.
+Let's take an example: if the data transformation is $3x$, where $x$ is the input, then for every unit $x=1$ the change is: $3*1=3$.
+We keep this as additional information in our graph and move to the next step.
 The rate of change for $x^2$ is $2*x$ and for the last step $x+5$ it is just $1$.
 ![](backpropagation_backward_pass.png)
-The last phase, so called *backward pass* is where are all our previous efforts are starting bearing fruits.
-We just start with the last operation's *rate of change* and move up the graph by multiplying it all intermediate results.
+Now, after being done with the *forward phase*, we run so called *backward pass* where all our previous efforts are starting bearing fruits.
+We begin backward pass with the last operation's *rate of change* and move up the graph by multiplying all intermediate results from the forward pass.

 ### Backpropagation using pseudocode